Not many businesses can say they are truly a pioneer in their space, particularly in the world of finance.

-Money Dashboard is rated 3.2 out of 5 on Trustpilot, which is fairly poor overall.
+Money Dashboard is rated 3.6 out of 5 on Trustpilot, which is classed as average overall.

 What’s confusing is that the reviews are a mixture of both products.

-This page is likely a review of the classic edition because it doesn’t specify that it’s the Neon version in the title (you’d think they create a separate page).
+This page is likely a review of the classic edition because it doesn’t specify that it’s the Neon version in the title.

 The Money Dashboard reviews collectively produce these sorts of comments: